 Digital assets are another part of the essentials of creating a multi-store Shopify.
 Normally, manual uploading and updating of digital assets take more work than necessary.
 First, finding and organizing images and other visuals in files takes a ridiculous amount of time.
 Then, it’s necessary to upload the right digital assets to the right store(s) on Shopify.
 That takes a lot of sifting through file names to match digital assets up with the right products, on the right store.

 With PIM, all digital assets are organized alongside product information.
 That means that A) digital assets will always be linked to products no matter when you export that data, and B) they are easily searchable.
 All teams can easily find the high-quality digital asset they need at any time.
 Only one master version is needed, preventing clutter and confusion.
-Instead, PIM facilitates digital asset transformation.
+Instead, a PIM solution facilitates digital asset transformation.
 In other words, you can

 Final words